-Ever wondered what the quickest, most foolproof way to blow dry hair at home and get pro results is?
+Ever wondered what’s the quickest, most foolproof way to blow dry hair at home and get pro results?

-Even if you’re not an expert the right products and tools, a few insider tricks – plus a bit of practice – will allow you to achieve salon blow dry results at home.
+Even if you’re not an expert, the right products and tools, a few insider tricks, plus a bit of practice will allow you to achieve salon blow dry results at home.
 Careful prep is everything when it comes to emulating the pros.
 Before you do anything else, ensure your hair is clean, damp and you have the best hair dryer for the job.
 It’s also a good idea to pick up a few other bits of kit that will make home blow drying far easier.
-This includes a detangling brush, sectioning clips, round brush and gentle hairspray.
+This includes a detangling brush, sectioning clips, a round brush and gentle hairspray.

 How to blow dry at home – step-by-step technique

-- Then, part the hair from ear to ear, split into two sections and dry the hair with large round brush
+- Then, part the hair from ear to ear, split into two sections and dry the hair with a large round brush.

 - From here, you’ll need to create a section from the top of the forehead all the way around to meet the other side of your forehead.
-This is the largest section and depending on hair thickness you could typically dry in 4-6 sections, working horizontally
+This is the largest section and, depending on hair thickness, you could typically dry in four to six sections, working horizontally.

-- When drying, always make sure your hairdryer is angled down as this will make the hair cuticle smooth and shiny.
-The Nanoe Hair Dryer is also helpful for this as the Double Mineral technology flattens the cuticle, too, making the blow dry easier!
+- When drying, always make sure your hairdryer is angled down, as this will make the hair cuticle smooth and shiny.
+The Nanoe + Double Mineral Advanced hair dryer is also helpful for this, as the Double Mineral technology flattens the cuticle, too, making the blow dry easier.

-- Finally, finish off with the top section by splitting into two, along the parting, and blow dry either around towards the face or away from the face depending on the finish you want to achieve
+- Finally, finish off with the top section by splitting into two, along the parting, and blow dry either around towards the face or away from it, depending on the finish you want to achieve.

 1. Pre-treat dry hair with a nourishing mask

 Apply as much of Macadamia Natural Oil Deep Repair Masque as you need, paying close attention to the ends.
-Leave it to work its magic for 5-10 minutes and rinse.
+Leave it to work its magic for five to ten minutes and rinse.
 Not only will your hair feel softer and smoother, it also helps to reduce drying time by up to 50%.

 2. Always use a heat protector

-Heat is a necessary evil to create a beautiful hairstyle, but if you want your hair to feel as well as look great heat protection is a must.
+Heat is a necessary evil to create a beautiful hairstyle, but if you want your hair to feel – as well as look – great, then heat protection is a must.
 These generally come in spray or cream form and usually coat the hair in an invisible protective layer.
-They won’t completely undo damage but they certainly help.
+They won’t completely undo damage, but they certainly help.

 3. Try a new tool

-If you struggle using brushes and a dryer, you’re not alone, there’s a reason we visit hairdressers for a blow dry after all – they are trained experts.
-If you are all fingers and thumbs, Babyliss Big Hair, will change your life.
+If you struggle using brushes and a dryer, you’re not alone – there’s a reason we visit hairdressers for a blow dry after all, as they are trained experts.
+If you are all fingers and thumbs, BaByliss Big Hair will change your life.

 4. Tame flyaways and frizz with a hair oil